aiidateam/aiida-core/docs/source/tutorial/basic.rst

     code = load_code(label='add')

 Every code has a convenient tool for setting up the required input, called the builder.
-It can be obtain by using the ``get_buider`` method:
+It can be obtained by using the ``get_builder`` method:

 .. code-block:: python

     builder = code.get_builder()

-Using the builder, you can easily set up the calculation by providing the input arguments.
+Using the builder, you can easily set up the calculation by directly providing the input arguments.
 Let's use the ``Int`` node that was created by our previous ``calcfunction`` as one of the inputs:

 .. code-block:: python